Bhashit/bhashit.github.io/_posts/2017-06-17-dependency-injection-liftweb-scala.markdown

 1. [`Factory`][factory] trait
 2. [`FactoryMaker`][factory-maker], which is an abstract class inside inside the [`Factory`] trait.
+3. [`Inject`][simple-inject], an abstract class within the `SimpleInjector` trait.

+`FactoryMaker` and `Injector` serve the same purpose, with the former having more features.
+The difference is important.
+Notes on this are at the end.
+I'll continue with `FactoryMaker` for the sake of examples, and then note the differences between the two at the end.

-Let me just show you an example of how these two are supposed to be
+To start with, here's an example of how these are supposed to be
 used:

 ```scala